 The disabled veterans eligible for complete exemption are those whose service-connected disability is 70% or more.
 The Assessor’s Office has composed a letter which will be customized for each veteran to provide to a lender proof of complete exemption.
-Our letter states particulars including approval for and application of the complete exemption, State of Illinois (IL) law and Illinois Department of Revenue (IDOR) policy and other details.
+The letter states particulars including approval for and application of the complete exemption, State of Illinois (IL) law and Illinois Department of Revenue (IDOR) policy and other details.

-All disabled veterans qualifying for complete exemption should please contact the Cook County Assessor’s Office at (312) 443-7550 to provide the following information for inclusion in his/her customized letter:
+All disabled veterans qualifying for complete exemption should contact the Cook County Assessor’s Office at (312) 443-7550 to provide the following information for inclusion in his/her customized letter:

 • Name of disabled veteran approved to received full exemption